Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 less than 4MB on disk.
 The package should require less than 5 minutes to run
 <code>R CMD check &#8209;&#8209;no&#8209;rebuild&#8209;vignettes</code>.
 Using the <code>&#8209;&#8209;no&#8209;rebuild&#8209;vignettes</code>
-option ensures that the Sweave vignette is built only once.
+option ensures that the vignette is built only once.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>